tomaskovacik/MegaCore/README.md

 ## Pinout

 ### ATmega64/128/1281/2561
-Since there are no standarized Arduino pinout for the ATmega64/128/1281/2561, I decided to create my own.
+Since there are no standarized Arduino pinout for the ATmega64/128/1281/2561, I've created one.
 I've tried to make it as simple and logical as possible.
 This pinout makes great sense if you're buying this [cheap breakout boards](http://www.ebay.com/itm/381547311629) at Ebay or AliExpress (just make sure to remove C3 in order to get auto reset working).
 The standard LED pin is assigned to Arduino pin 13, and will blink twice if you hit the reset button.

 ### ATmega640/1280/2560
-Beside including the original Arduino Mega pinout for the ATmega640/1280/2560, I've also added what I call *The AVR pinout*, which is a more straight forward and logical pinout if you're not working with the Arduino Mega board.
+Beside including the original Arduino Mega pinout for the ATmega640/1280/2560, I've also added an *AVR pinout*, which is a more straight forward and logical pinout if you're not working with the Arduino Mega board.
 For the default Arduino Mega pinout, the standard LED pin is assigned to Arduino pin 13, and for the AVR pin it's assigned to pin 22.
 <b>Click to enlarge:</b> <br/>
 <img src="http://i.imgur.com/ez5MyvI.jpg" width="280"> <img src="http://i.imgur.com/k00WGLk.jpg" width="280"> <img src="http://i.imgur.com/DfR7arD.jpg" width="280">